Tag: Unemployment Law Judge

 An Unemployment Law Judge (ULJ) is a judicial officer who oversees appeals in unemployment benefit cases, making determinations on eligibility, disputes, and claims.
 This tag covers the role of a ULJ, the appeals process, hearing procedures, and how decisions are made in unemployment cases.
 Explore expert insights and guidance to understand how ULJs impact the outcome of unemployment claims and what you can expect during a hearing.

 • Can you Rank MN Unemployment Judges?
-[Updated]
+[2025 Update]

 MN unemployment judges are real people.
 Many applicants seeking benefits have never spoken to a judge prior to their appeal.
 For some, this causes stress and anxiety.
-As you research and prepare for your case, consider the following.

-In some circumstances, Applicants can ask an Unemployment Law Judge to review new issues.
-Raising an unemployment issues is supported under Minnesota Rule 3310.2910.
 Of course, if the applicant doesn’t know or see the issue prior to the hearing, this too can have a detrimental impact.

-For those still in search of information and in no particular order, here is a short list of judges that might be assigned to an unemployment appeal:
+Here is a short list of judges that might be assigned to an unemployment appeal:

 • Allen, Lossom